constantinpape/3d-unet-benchmarks/README.md

 # 3D UNet Benchmarks

 Training and inference benchmarks with a 3d-Unet.
-Benchmarks results for EMBL cluster, for training lower is better, for inference higher is better.
+For training lower is better, for inference higher is better.

+## EMBL Cluster Results

 | Gpu-Type             |   Cuda-Version | Pytorch-Version   | Training [s/iter]   | Inference [MVox/s]   |
 |:---------------------|---------------:|:------------------|:--------------------|:---------------------|